Skip to main content

 SETTLEMENT SERVICES

 River East Transcona Immigrant Services (RETIS) provides programs and supports to welcome immigrants arriving in the River East Transcona area of Winnipeg.
-We offer orientations and information to help newcomer become familiar with the local community, as well as Canadian life and culture.
+We offer orientations and information to help newcomers become familiar with the local community, as well as Canadian life and culture.
 Our settlement workers connect newcomers with programs and services, host special events for newcomers to meet their neighbours, and promote public awareness.

 NEWCOMERS WELCOME CENTRE